teuben/dc2019/scripts4paper/DC_script.md

 With this section, we define the clean parameters common for all clean instances used in the combination methods.
-Based on this, we can define a meaningful file name snipplet to attach to the imbase, reflecting the relevant clean properties (you define).
+Based on this, we can define a meaningful file name snipplets to attach to the imbase, reflecting the relevant clean properties (you define).

        general_tclean_param  - present in all methods